-SEC.
-11. Funding. - The funds required for the implementation of this Act, including those for health care services, insurance premiums, professional, educational, registration fees, contracted transportation services, the other perquisites and benefits above, shall be taken from (i) twenty-five percent (25%) of monetary awards given by the Courts to client departments, agencies and instrumentalities of the Government, including those under court-approved compromise agreements; (ii) fifty percent (50%) of fees collected by the Special Committee on Naturalization; (iii) existing funds in the name of the Office of the Solicitor General; and (iv) all other income, fees and revenues earned and collected by the Office of the Solicitor General.
+SECTION 10.
+FUNDING. - The funds required for the implementation of this Act, including those for health care services, insurance premiums, professional, educational, registration fees, contracted transportation services, the other perquisites and benefits above, shall be taken from twenty-five percent (25%) of monetary awards given by the Courts to client departments, agencies and instrumentalities of the Government, including those under court-approved compromise agreements; fifty percent (50%) of fees collected by the Special Committee on Naturalization, existing funds in the name of the Office of the Solicitor General and all other income, fees and revenues earned and collected by the Office of the Solicitor General.
 For this purpose, the Office of the Solicitor General is hereby authorized to charge deputation, certification and other similar fees in the cases that it handles.
 The amounts collected pursuant to this section shall constitute a trust fund in the name of the Office of the Solicitor General to be managed and used by the Solicitor General to carry out the provisions of this Act.

-- SEC.
-12. Implementing Rules and Regulations.
-Within sixty (60) days from the approval of this Act, the Solicitor General, in coordination with the Secretary of Budget and Management, shall promulgate such rules and regulations as may be necessary to carry out the provisions of this Act. - SEC.
-13. Appropriations.
-The initial amount needed to implement office streamlining and physical expansion shall be taken from the funds and budget of the Office of the Solicitor General.
-Thereafter, such amounts as may be necessary to fully implement this Act shall be included in the Annual General Appropriations Act. - SEC.
-14. Repealing Clause.
-Pertinent provisions of Executive Order No. 292, otherwise known as the Administrative Code of 1987, as amended, and all laws, decrees, orders, rules and regulations or parts thereof which are contrary to or inconsistent with the provisions of this Act, are hereby repealed or amended accordingly. - SEC.
-15. Separability Clause.
-If any provision of this Act is declared invalid or unconstitutional, the provisions not affected thereby shall continue to be in full force and effect.
+SECTION 11.
+IMPLEMENTING RULES AND REGULATIONS. - Within sixty (60) days from the approval of this Act, the Solicitor General shall promulgate such rules and regulations as may be necessary to carry out the provisions of this Act.

+SECTION 12.
+APPROPRIATIONS. - The initial amount needed to implement office streamlining and physical expansion shall be taken from the funds and budget of the Office of the Solicitor General.
+Thereafter, such amounts as may be necessary to fully implement this Act shall be included in the Annual General Appropriations Act.

+SECTION 13.
+REPEALING CLAUSE. - Pertinent provisions of Executive Order 292, the Revised Administrative Code of 1987, as amended, and all laws, decrees, orders, rules and regulations or parts thereof which are contrary to or inconsistent with the provisions of this Act, are hereby repealed or amended accordingly.

-SEC.
-16. Effectivity. - This Act shall take effect after fifteen (15) days from its publication in two (2) national newspapers of general circulation.
+SECTION 14.
+EFFECTIVITY. - This Act shall take effect after fifteen (15) days from its publication in two (2) national newspapers of general circulation.
+The publication shall be done within thirty (30) days from the approval of this Act.